Mickael-Roger/tom/dev.md

 tom_config = {
   "module_name": "your_module_name",
   "class_name": "YourModuleClassName",
-  "description": "A brief description of what this module does."
+  "description": "A brief description of what this module does.", "type": "global"  # "global" or "personal" - Optional, defaults to "global" }
-}

 class YourModuleClassName: